michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 4.0.1 =
+- Tweaked the process of retrieving ratings.

 = 4.0.0 - 02/20/2020 =
 - Added the `Compress` option in the `Cache` section.
 - Added the `Output Formats` unit options that support `Item Format`, `Image Format`, and `Title Format` options for each template.